Research call-out: Modernising the cognitive trajectory of people living with PSP

 Research call-out: Apathy and Motivation in Parkinson’s

-Parkinson’s disease is usually considered a disorder of movement, but many patients also suffer from problems with thinking and motivation.
-At the Turner Institute for Brain and Mental Health at Monash University, they will conduct research into the difficulties with cognition and motivation commonly faced by individuals with Parkinson’s.
-Their goal is to better understand […]
+Parkinson’s apathy study Parkinson’s apathy study Parkinson’s disease is usually considered a disorder of movement, but many patients also suffer from problems with thinking and motivation.
+At the Turner Institute for Brain and Mental Health at Monash University, they will conduct research into the difficulties with cognition and motivation commonly faced by individuals with Parkinson’s. […]

 Research call-out: Improving wellbeing in women with Parkinson’s through exercise

-About the study One of Fight Parkinson’s inaugural seed fund grant recipient projects is recruiting volunteers.
-The project – Improving Wellbeing in Women with Lived Experience of Parkinson’s Disease Using Community-Based Gym Exercises – seeks participants for an eight-week program to be run in Box Hill, Victoria.
-Existing research shows exercise can help improve Parkinson’s […]
+About the Parkinson’s exercise study for women One of Fight Parkinson’s inaugural seed fund grant recipient projects is a Parkinson’s exercise study for women and they’re recruiting volunteers.
+The project – Improving Wellbeing in Women with Lived Experience of Parkinson’s Disease Using Community-Based Gym Exercises – seeks participants for an eight-week program to be run […]

 Research call-out: Peripheral stimulation as a treatment for Parkinson’s disease gait impairments

-Who can participate?
+Parkinson’s gait stimulation study Who can participate in this Parkinson’s gait stimulation study?
 Individuals with Parkinson’s disease who: Have walking impairments Are less than 85 years old Have no other neurological condition What does it involve?
-Visiting the Kingston Centre, Cheltenham Attend an initial 3-hr information & assessment session If eligible, 5 consecutive visits to the Kingston Centre for daily stimulation Two follow-up visits to […]
+Visiting the Kingston Centre, Cheltenham Attend an initial 3-hr information & assessment session If eligible, 5 consecutive visits to […]

 Research call-out: Can Alexa Help Improve Speech in Parkinson’s?